Meet the Team

 Laura Snow

-Laura Snow is the Lead Nurse for Surgery in Children for the Network.
+Laura Snow is the Lead Nurse for the Surgery in Children ODN.
 She is familiar with the hospitals across the region, having worked with STRS for many years.
 Laura is particularly keen to support nurses, and the wider MDT, looking after children on any surgical journey and hopes to share learning between specialist services and the rest of the network.

 STPN Core Team